Election Accuracy

 Real world, empirical election data is one source of information, but unfortunately, it has its limitations.

 "In discussions comparing election methods, people often argue for one method or another by presenting examples of cases where a particular method fails or behaves strangely.
 There are five commonly cited criteria (called universality, non-imposition, non-dictatorship, monotonicity, and independence of irrelevant alternatives) for "reasonable behaviour" of an election method.
-But it has been mathematically proven that no single-winner election method can meet all five of these criteria (12), so one can always invent situations where a particular method violates one of these criteria.
+But it has been mathematically proven that no [ranked] single-winner election method can meet all five of these criteria (13), so one can always invent situations where a particular method violates one of these criteria.
 Thus, presenting individual cases of strange behaviour proves little." - Ka-Ping Yee

 Ground Zero - Notorious Failed Elections

 For assessing voting methods with less expressive ballots, pre-voting-day polling and exit polls can be a valuable addition to election results and ballot data.
 In many cases, ratings are used in this kind of polling because a rating is able to collect the kind of data needed to assess less expressive ballot data and election results.
-Despite these less expressive ballots, we can draw firm conclusions from the data, polling, and other observations and trends.
+Despite these less expressive ballots, we can draw some firm conclusions from the data, polling, and other observations and trends.

 Condorcet Winners and Ranked Voting

-Unfortunately Condorcet has its limitations as well:
+Unfortunately, Condorcet has its limitations as well:

-In the Burlington Mayor's race there were three viable candidates-- a Democrat, Republican, and a Progressive-- and all three had significant support.
+In the Burlington mayoral race, there were three viable candidates-- a Democrat, Republican, and a Progressive-- and all three had significant support.
 The Democrat was preferred over all the others (the Condorcet Winner) but came in third place after voters' first choice votes were counted in the first round.
 The Progressive won.
 This result was widely regarded as a failed election and the Ranked Choice system was repealed shortly thereafter.

 2. Voters were told it was safe to vote their conscience.
-In reality, these voters should have strategically ranked their 2nd choice first, knowing that their first choice wasn't going to win.
+In reality, these voters should have strategically ranked their second choice first, knowing that their first choice wasn't going to win.
 Voting lesser evil would have gotten them a better outcome.

-Did IRV elect the wrong winner?
+Did RCV elect the wrong winner?
 Many Republican voters ranked the Democrat as their second choice, showing that they preferred the Democrat to the Progressive candidate.
 If these voters would have actually been significantly more satisfied if the Democrat had won, then the Condorcet winner should have won.
 On the other hand, if Republicans would have been almost equally dissatisfied with either the Democrat or the Progressive, then the Progressive was probably the candidate with the most support after all.

-To learn more about Burlington, read more from Equal Vote here (16), from The Center for Election Science here (17), and from the Center for Range Voting here (18).
+To learn more about Burlington, read more from Equal Vote here (18), from The Center for Election Science here (19), and from the Center for Range Voting here (20).

-Was this election a fluke or did it represent a serious flaw in the system?
+Was this election a fluke, or did it represent a serious flaw in the system?

 Statistical Analysis of Election Accuracy

-One such paper "Frequency of monotonicity failure under Instant Runoff Voting: Estimates based on a spatial model of elections" (20) begins by stating:
+One such paper "Frequency of monotonicity failure under Instant Runoff Voting: Estimates based on a spatial model of elections" (22) begins by stating:

 This study, from Dr. Joseph T Ornstein of the University of Michigan and Dr. Robert Z. Norman of Dartmouth College came out in 2013.
-These results were seen by many as a red flag, but for the researchers who had been pioneering the work of bringing advances in computer simulations and statistics into the field, these findings only confirmed warnings which had been predicted long before.
+These results were seen by many as a red flag, but for the researchers who had been pioneering the work of bringing advances in computer simulations and statistics into the field, these findings only confirmed warnings that had been predicted long before.

 Bayesian Regret

-These statistics foreshadowed the next revelation in voting theory, and in 2014 STAR Voting was invented (22) at the Equal Vote Conference at the University of Oregon.
+These statistics foreshadowed the next revelation in voting theory, and in 2014, STAR Voting was invented (25) at the Equal Vote Conference at the University of Oregon.

 The Ka-Ping Yee Simulations